Don Blankenship: 2018

+2024

+On January 26, 2024, Blankenship announced that he would run for Manchin's Senate seat again that year, this time as a Democrat.
+Manchin had announced his retirement in November 2023.
+The West Virginia Democratic Party almost immediately disavowed his candidacy, with chairman Mike Pushkin stating that "Blankenship, or as he'll forever be known, federal prisoner 12393-088," does not represent the party's values.
+Blankenship himself has indicated that he would not join the Senate Democratic Caucus if elected.

+Blankenship finished third and last in the Democratic primary, winning 18.5% of the vote and placing behind Zach Shrewsbury and winner Glenn Elliott.
+He carried Gilmer, Logan, and Mingo counties.

 2020 U.S. presidential campaign

 Blankenship launched his campaign for the Constitution Party nomination in the 2020 United States presidential election in October 2019 during a meeting of the Constitution Party national committee.
 He was nominated for president at the virtual Constitution Party Convention on the second ballot on May 2, 2020, with William Mohr as his running mate.
-Blankenship and Mohr went on to receive 59,924 votes.
+Blankenship and Mohr went on to receive 60,080 votes.

 Political positions

 Blankenship supports Friends of Coal, a West Virginia advocacy group founded as a countermeasure to environmental protection movements.
 He later released statements urging Trump to avoid legislation enacting harsher punishment for coal mine supervisors that violate health and safety protocols, saying that "coal supervisors are not criminals", and that harsher laws would not improve mine safety.

 In 2016, Blankenship supported conservative advocacy groups to remove Democrats from the legislature.
 That same year, Hillary Clinton's campaign criticized him after he appeared at her campaign stop in Williamson, West Virginia.